Questions about Digital Editions

 Thanks to our partnership with the National Park Service Japanese American Confinement Site Grant and the Yale University Out of the Desert Project, we offer a free Digital Editions license for our Japanese American Incarceration in WWII unit.

 Educators can use our free Teaching with the News lesson plans that connect their classrooms to today’s headlines.
-All of our webinars are free, and many include a 1-year Digital Editions license for a related curriculum unit.
+Most of our webinars are free, and many include a 1-year Digital Editions license for a related curriculum unit.
 We also have a free online collection of more than 1,800 short videos

 Back to top